What To Put In A Wildfire “Go Bag”

 • Canned juices or shelf-stable milk.

 Tailor your emergency food supply to meet the unique dietary needs and restrictions of your family members.
-Alongside food, ensure you store enough water for drinking, cooking, and hygiene.
+Alongside food, store enough water for drinking, cooking, and hygiene.

 How Do You Create An Evacuation Plan In Case Of Wildfire?

-How Do You Create An Evacuation Plan In Case Of WildfirePreparing an evacuation plan ensures your family’s safety and minimizes confusion during a wildfire emergency.
+How Do You Create An Evacuation Plan In Case Of WildfirePreparing an evacuation plan helps protect your family’s safety and minimizes confusion during a wildfire emergency.
 Here’s how to create an effective plan:

 • A designated meet-up location in case you get separated or are not at home during an evacuation.